G-Licitra/scikit-identification/docs/README.rst

-Lumache
+Scikit Identification
 =======

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Scikit Identification** is a Python library for training dynamical models modelled as Ordinary Differential Equations (ODEs) with APIs similar to scikit-learn.